any-docs/css/content/reference/properties/text-shadow/index.md

 sidebar: cssref
 ---

 The **`text-shadow`** [CSS](/en-US/docs/Web/CSS) property adds shadows to text.
-It accepts a comma-separated list of shadows to be applied to the text and any of its {{cssxref("text-decoration")}}.
+It accepts a comma-separated list of shadows to be applied to the text and any of its `text-decoration`.
 Each shadow is described by some combination of X and Y offsets from the element, blur radius, and color.

 {{InteractiveExample("CSS Demo: text-shadow")}}